The anatomy of a retweetable tweet in international development

 • Images from your programmes to give a glimpse of the context and the impact your organisation is making.

-• Collages of people whose lives were impacted by your projects (and why not add some quotes?).
+• Collages of people whose lives were impacted by your projects, together with their quotes.

 • Infographics based on your studies or on curated content.

-• Pictures from events (eg your experts showing an inspiring slide at a conference; people interacting during one of your conferences; local campaigns; people running at your charity marathon etc).
+• Pictures from events (eg local campaigns; people running at your charity marathon; your experts showing an inspiring slide at a conference; people interacting during one of your conferences etc).

 • Glimpses of your latest publications.

-Just organise regular brainstorms to get those creative juices flowing.
+Make sure to organise regular brainstorms to get the creative juices flowing.

 4. Enjoy the power of video